MiguelMSandin/oligoN-design/README.md

 However, if you want to tune parameters, or have access to intermediate files you can run the pipeline as follows (explained in detail in the following section):
 `findPrimer.py -t target.fasta -r reference.fasta -o output`
-`testPrimer.py -r reference.fasta -f output.fasta -o output_TP.tsv`
+`testPrimer.py -r reference.fasta -f output.fasta -o output_tested.tsv`
 `alignPrimers.sh -t target.fasta -p output.fasta -o target_primers.fasta`
 `rateAccess.py -f target_primers.fasta -o output_access.tsv`

 Briefly: First candidate primers are selected with `findPrimer.py`, then they are tested for unespecific hits with `testPrimer.py`.
 A consensus sequence is created from the target file and along with the candidate primers are aligned to the *Saccharomyces cerivisae* template  18S rDNA sequence with `alignPrimers.sh` to estimate the accessibility with `rateAccess.py`.
 And based on your preferred parameters you select the best candidate primers/probes for preliminary laboratory experiments, for example:
-`bindLogs.py -f probes.tsv output_TP.tsv output_access.tsv -o output_log.tsv`
+`bindLogs.py -f probes.tsv output_tested.tsv output_access.tsv -o output_log.tsv`
 `filterPrimer.py -l output_log.tsv -s 0.4 -m 0.0001 -M 0.0001 -c III -v`